What is your BACK STORY and should you share it?

 Marcus Rashford is a very recent example of how to use your story to influence others.
 He managed to get Boris Johnson to do a U turn over the government voucher scheme so that millions of deprived children will be fed during the school holidays.
 He managed this by sharing his own story of poverty and disadvantage, both vulnerable and courageous.

-I have shared parts of my story not to illicit sympathy, that would be self-indulgent, but to pass on what I’ve learnt from my experiences – resilience, strength, kindness and tolerance, amongst other things, but stories don't have to be just about the traumatic events.
+I have shared parts of my story not to elicit sympathy, that would be self-indulgent, but to pass on what I’ve learnt from my experiences – resilience, strength, kindness and tolerance, amongst other things, but stories don't have to be just about the traumatic events.
 We are often held back by what you we are told as a child by a parent, a teacher, the school bully – you can’t sing, you can’t draw.
 You’ll never be blah blah blah… We are often unconscious of, or play down, the effect these throw away comments have on us.
 These comments often say more about the commentator than you.

 So, if your job is to motivate or lead, to create characters or avatars, examine your own ‘back story’.
 What are you holding on to?
 What can you drop in order to move on?
 Can you use what you’ve learnt to motivate and teach others?
 What can you share to be the example rather than the victim?